isaac-sim/IsaacLab/docs/source/refs/additional_resources.rst

 * `Closing the Sim-to-Real Gap: Training Spot Quadruped Locomotion with NVIDIA Isaac Lab <https://developer.nvidia.com/blog/closing-the-sim-to-real-gap-training-spot-quadruped-locomotion-with-nvidia-isaac-lab/>`_ is a detailed guide for training a quadruped locomotion policy for the Spot Quadruped from Boston Dynamics, and deploying it to the real robot.

-* `Fast-Track Robot Learning in Simulation Using NVIDIA Isaac Lab <https://developer.nvidia.com/blog/fast-track-robot-learning-in-simulation-using-nvidia-isaac-lab/>`_ is a blog post covering the gamut of features for accelerated robot learning through Isaac Lab.

 LLM Generated Reward Functions
 --------------------------------